-Let’s found out what stands behind this statement and imagine the world with AI in management.
+Let’s find out what stands behind this statement and imagine the world with Artificial Intelligence in management.

 Senior management: Board of Directors, CEO, the President

 Senior managers provide strategy for their company, set overall tasks and goals.

 By analysing data on a large number of companies – those which thrive and those which vanished – AI solutions could reveal pros and cons in a company’s current strategy.

 These are the bridge between senior and lower managers.
 Their role is to communicate strategy and company goals set by the top-level managers to the inferior ones.

 In fact, the overall necessity of middle-level managers is questioned, especially in the IT age.
 Here are the two key reasons:

 Managers are humans, which implies that by all means they perceive and interpret information subjectively.
 Also, some would add their own opinion and vision.
 All in all, the initial message would not be delivered unchanged.

 Their primary role is to convey the strategy to lower managers – the task which can easily be solved by messengers, video conferences etc.

-Information flow within a company should be fast, and today’s technology make this possible.
-And with the advent of smart technologies, the need in such professionals is shrinking.
+Information flow within a company should be fast, and today’s technology makes this possible.
+And with the advent of smart technologies, the need for such professionals is shrinking.
 AI would be more like a catalyst, not the cause.

 Lower management: supervisors, front-line, team leads

 These are directly involved in controlling the work of employees.

 To realise the place of Artificial IntelligenceI in lower management, we should first discover what their actual duties are.

 So, where does their time go?

 As shown on the graphic above, much of the time managers are actually involved auditing for compliance with standards or solving immediate problems.
 Basically, at some companies, managers devote just 4 to 10 percent of their time — as little as 10 minutes a day — to coaching teams.